 The HSPH academic leadership will also be closely involved in the progress of each junior faculty member:

-- The senior associate dean for academic affairs and diversity will meet with each junior faculty member at least every other year as well as after the junior faculty member’s reappointment or promotion has been reviewed.
+- The senior associate dean for academic affairs will meet with each junior faculty member at least every other year as well as after the junior faculty member’s reappointment or promotion has been reviewed.

 Junior Faculty Members

 It is the responsibility of junior faculty members actively to seek guidance from a range of sources that will further their academic careers and to forge both formal and informal mentoring relationships: